execas/execas.github.io/_posts/2018-09-07-the-linux-find-command.md

 ./query
 ./Query
 ```
-Find a file or directory named 'cat' in `/usr/bin` or subdirs.
+Find a file or directory named 'cat' in `/usr/bin` or subdirs:

 ```bash
 $ find /usr/bin -name "cat"